-Push day is one of the most popular training sessions for a reason: it focuses on the main upper-body pressing muscles — chest, shoulders, and triceps.
-A well-designed push workout builds a bigger chest, broader shoulders, and stronger triceps.
+Push day is one of the most popular training sessions for a reason: it focuses on the main upper-body pressing muscles - chest, shoulders, and triceps.
+A well-designed push workout builds a bigger chest, broader shoulders, and stronger triceps - and is the foundation of any push pull legs split.

 But not all push exercises are equally useful.
 Some build mass more effectively, some are better for strength, and some matter more depending on your structure and goals.
 This guide covers solid exercise choices, how to structure them, and common mistakes worth avoiding.